d12frosted/elpa-mirror/gnu/vertico-readme.txt

   • [vertico-unobtrusive]: `vertico-unobtrusive-mode' displays only the topmost candidate.

-  See the Commentary of those files for configuration details.
+  See the commentary of those files for configuration details.
 With these extensions it is possible to adapt Vertico such that it matches your preference or behaves similar to other familiar UIs.
 For example, the combination `vertico-flat' plus `vertico-directory' resembles Ido